ejVasco/.dotfiles/arch-desktop-main/README.md

 - work on [package info](#packages-info)
 - .zshrc stuff (compare to pc)
 - also compare old config.sh file to see what i'm forgetting, cant rember rn tbh
+- add checks for enable stuff in the config.sh, I rembember chatgpt showed me an example